DA0-DA0/docs/docs/intro.md

 If you find something wrong with this documentation, please [open an issue](https://github.com/DA0-DA0/docs)!

-## Learn more
+## Quickstart

-To learn more about DAOs, and how DAO DAO works, continue on!
+Want to get started building a DAO?
+Continue on!